PhlegmaticOne/PhlegmaticOne.DataStorage/README.md

 ## Logger Configuration

-Defines single configuration which is logger verbosity.
+Defines single configuration which is logger Log level.
-Is this option is ```true``` then Logger will log information in Debug Log, otherwise - is won't.
+This field is an enum with flags attribute and therefore its values can be conbined in different ways.

 Available at Create -> Data Storage -> Infrastructure -> Logger Config